WalletScrutiny/WalletScrutinyCom/_hardware/goochaincitadelle.md

 ---
 title: "Goochain Citadelle"
-appId: goochainCitadelle
+appId: goochaincitadelle
 authors:
 - danny
 released: 2016-05-10
-discontinued: # date
+discontinued:
 updated:
 version:
+binaries:
 dimensions:
 weight:
+provider:
+providerWebsite:
 website: https://goochain.net/citadelle/
 shop:
-company:
-companywebsite:
 country: FR
 price: 12€
 repository:
 issue:
 icon: goochaincitadelle.png
 bugbounty:
 meta: defunct
 verdict: unreleased
 date: 2022-02-17
 signer:
 reviewArchive:

-providerTwitter:
-providerLinkedIn:
-providerFacebook:
-providerReddit:
+twitter:
+social:
 ---

 Goochain's website is no longer available.
 It would appear that this service has been in existence prior to offering its Citadelle hardware wallet with the same name.
 Goochain was presented in October 2, 2014 as the "[Google for Bitcoin](https://bitcointalk.org/index.php?topic=808066.0)" or some sort of blockchain explorer.
 It made an [announcement](https://twitter.com/Goochain/status/659016578802044928) about its Citadelle hardware wallet through twitter on October 27, 2015.
 Further information about the wallet was discussed via a French version of [an archived page of newsbtc](https://web.archive.org/web/20171229135231/http://fr.newsbtc.com:80/presentation-du-hardware-wallet-citadelle/).